hafizhfattah/meditation_app/README.md

 ### 📦 **Meditation App**

-MedtApp Is A Meditation App With Basic Fiture.
+MedtApp Is A Meditation App With Basic Fiture Of Normal Meditation App.

 ### 🎁 **Fiture**
 - Icon Logo